gmlewis/Graphite/tools/graphite-mcp-client/README.md

 ### Tool efficiency hierarchy

 ```
-import_svg     ← 1 call, 1 layer group, unlimited elements.
+import_svg     ← 1 call, 1 InsertSvg dispatch, N layers (1 per SVG element).
 BEST.
 create_path    ← 1 call, 1 layer, 1 complex curve (hundreds of points OK).
-batch_create   ← 1 call, 1 layer group containing all shapes.
+batch_create   ← 1 call, 1 InsertSvg dispatch, N layers (1 per shape).
 Efficient.
-create_*       ← 1 call, 1 shape, 1 layer.
+create_*       ← 1 call, 1 layer, 1 InsertSvg dispatch.
 Fine for a few shapes only.
 ```

 ### Critical limitations

-- **`batch_create` now creates one layer group.** All shapes in the array are combined into a single SVG and dispatched as one `InsertSvg`, creating a single layer group regardless of how many shapes are in the array.
-This is efficient and does not slow the browser down.
+- **`batch_create` issues one dispatch.** All shapes in the array are combined into a single SVG and dispatched as one `InsertSvg` message.
+Graphite still creates one layer per SVG element, but one dispatch is much faster than N separate dispatches.

 - **The browser slows down past ~200 layers.** If your document accumulates 200+ layers (e.g. from many `batch_create` or `create_*` calls), even